Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 The Azure AD Authentication Library (ADAL) for .NET enables client application developers to authenticate users, and then obtain access tokens to make API calls.
 You can include this library in your ASP.NET MVC project via **Manage NuGet packages** in Visual Studio.

-The following is the screenshot of the home page.
+The following is a screenshot of the home page.

 ![Office 365 ASP.NET MVC sample screenshot](./images/O365AspNetMVCHomePageScreenshot.png)